 As a grandmother, Christmas traditions had to change.
 There were now other families involved and sometimes jobs that interfered.
 Christmas Eve became my time with my daughters and their families, and sometimes Christmas Eve had to take place a few days before the 24th.
-That’s when Jerry and I began the tradition of going to a movie on Christmas Day.
+That’s when I began the tradition of going to a movie on Christmas Day.

 Life equals change.
 As much as I wanted my old traditions to last and last, they didn’t.
 They don’t.
 They never will.
 Grandkids grow up.
 Children move far away.
 Sigh.